pomerium/pomerium/docs/docs/topics/production-deployment.md

 ### Authenticate

 The Authenticate service handles session cookie setup, session storage, and authentication with your Identity Provider.

 Authenticate requires significantly fewer resources than other components due to the only-occasional requirement to establish new sessions.
 Add resources to the Authenticate service if you have a high session/user churn rate.
 The requests should be constant time and complexity, but may vary by Identity Provider implementation.

-### Cache
+### Data Broker

-The Cache service is responsible for background identity data retrieval and storage.
+The Data Broker service is responsible for background identity data retrieval and storage.
 It is in the hot path for user authentication.
 However, it does not directly handle user traffic and is not in-path for authorization decisions.

-The Cache service does not require significant resources, as it provides streaming updates of state changes to the Authorize service.
+The Data Broker service does not require significant resources, as it provides streaming updates of state changes to the Authorize service.
 There will be utilization spikes when Authorize services are restarted and perform an initial synchronization.
 Add resources if running many Authorize services and performing restarts in large batches.
-In many deployments, 2 replicas of Cache is enough to provide resilient service.
+In many deployments, 2 replicas of Data Broker is enough to provide resilient service.

 ::: warning
-In a production configuration, Cache CPU/IO utilization also translates to IO load on the [underlying storage system](/docs/topics/data-storage.md).
+In a production configuration, Data Broker CPU/IO utilization also translates to IO load on the [underlying storage system](/docs/topics/data-storage.md).
 Ensure it is scaled accordingly!
 :::

 ## Load Balancing